Cmarschik/Project_one/readme.md

 postgreSQL.

 ## Will this be posted anywhere for easier access?
-**Yes!** I will, likely after completion, post this in a subdirectory of my personal domain which is hosting my portfolio: www.coltonmarschik.com
+**Yes!** A link to this directory is hyperlinked on my personal domain which is hosting my portfolio: www.coltonmarschik.com

 ## Do I think this code is good?
 I don't know.
 This, as stated above, is my first attempt at a major project(by my standard) so I am sure this will act not as a brilliant work, but rather as a foundation to revisit as I learn and grow beyond this foundation.

-## What are the requirements to run this project?
+## What were my project requirements?
 This project uses postgreSQL 9.5, pgadmin3, and python3.6.
 All required libraries are listed in the "requirements.txt" file.

 ### Why doesn't this work for the reader?
-Simply put, even when complete, pieces will be missing.
+Simply put pieces are missing.
 For example, a CONSUMER KEY & CONSUMER SECRET are required to use this.
 Similar 'problems' occur when trying to access my private server through postgreSQL.
 Also, this project was originally set to use Facebook API, but I changed my mind, so the naming, and really, pathing may not be functional.
 The point of this project is not to present a beautifully working app, but rather to give insight into my knowledge of python and associated libraries.
-Once complete, all of my important code should be up and readable.
+All of my important code should be up and readable.